seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 Introduction
 ============

-NOTE: this document describes the instructions for LLVM, not the DirectX Compiler.
+NOTE: this document describes the instructions for LLVM37, not the DirectX Compiler.
 It's available only for informational purposes.

-The LLVM target-independent code generator is a framework that provides a suite of reusable components for translating the LLVM internal representation to the machine code for a specified target---either in assembly form (suitable for a static compiler) or in binary machine code format (usable for a JIT compiler).
-The LLVM target-independent code generator consists of six main
+The LLVM37 target-independent code generator is a framework that provides a suite of reusable components for translating the LLVM37 internal representation to the machine code for a specified target---either in assembly form (suitable for a static compiler) or in binary machine code format (usable for a JIT compiler).
+The LLVM37 target-independent code generator consists of six main
 components:

 1. `Abstract target description`_ interfaces which capture important properties about various aspects of the machine, independently of how they will be used.
-   These interfaces are defined in ``include/llvm/Target/``.
+   These interfaces are defined in ``include/llvm37/Target/``.

 2. Classes used to represent the `code being generated`_ for a target.
 These classes are intended to be abstract enough to represent the machine code for *any* target machine.
-These classes are defined in ``include/llvm/CodeGen/``.
+These classes are defined in ``include/llvm37/CodeGen/``.
 At this level, concepts like "constant pool entries" and "jump tables" are explicitly exposed.

 3. Classes and algorithms used to represent code as the object file level, the